-In this short article, I just want to reflect on the logical conclusions of Islamic Theology as the Quran and its sources endeavour to explain the central character of Allah in the central held beliefs that constitutes the faith of the Ummah (Arabic: أمة).
+In this short article, I just want to reflect on the logical conclusions of Islamic Theology as the Quran and its sources endeavor to explain the central character of Allah in the central held beliefs that constitute the faith of the Ummah (Arabic: أمة).

 (1) The Ethical Character of God.

 It is interesting to note that the Judeo/Christian God of the Bible, Jehovah, leads us to conclude that He is essentially moral and supremely holy (Lev.20:26).
-What we find in the Quran is that Allah can cause holy acts but He himself are not to be associated with it!
+What we find in the Quran is that Allah can cause holy acts but He himself is not to be associated with it!
 Now we should note that this does not mean that Allah does not give moral decrees and holy prerequisites because it is seemingly illusory but what I have found is that the Quran implies that Allah is ultimately beyond any man’s conceived means.
-Allah’s perfect attributes that we can recognize include him being: al-Qaadir (All-Powerful), al-‘Aleem (All Knowing), al-Hakeem (Most Wise), al-Samee’ (All Hearing), al-Baseer (All Seeing).
-All the attributes that have been narrated from Allah is befitting to Allah but it is important to know that Allah does not resemble any of His creation in any of His attributes or his essence.
+Allah’s perfect attributes that we can recognize include him being: al-Qaadir (All-Powerful), al-‘Aleem (All-Knowing), al-Hakeem (Most Wise), al-Samee’ (All-Hearing), al-Baseer (All-Seeing).
+All the attributes that have been narrated from Allah are befitting to Allah but it is important to know that Allah does not resemble any of His creation in any of His attributes or his essence.
 Surah Al-Ikhlas says:

 “Say (O Muhammad): He is Allah, (the) One.
 He begets not, nor was He begotten.
 And there is none co-equal or comparable unto Him.”